ystemsrx/Analysis-on-Open-Data/README.md

 ---

 This README provides a comprehensive guide to navigating through the different sections and contents of this repository.
 For more detailed information, please refer to the individual files and folders mentioned above.

+## Data Sources and Attribution

+This project includes datasets from the following sources:

+1. **Electric Vehicle Population Data**: Bureau of Transportation Statistics. (n.d.).
+Retrieved from https://catalog.data.gov/dataset/electric-vehicle-population-data
+2. **Transportation Public Financial Statistics (TPFS)**: Bureau of Transportation Statistics.
+(2024).
+Retrieved from https://catalog.data.gov/dataset/transportation-public-financial-statistics-tpfs
+3. **CIC-Darknet2020 Internet Traffic**: Friedrich, P. (2020).
+Retrieved from https://www.kaggle.com/datasets/peterfriedrich1/cicdarknet2020-internet-traffic

+Please ensure proper attribution to these sources when using the datasets in this project.

+## License

+This project is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.

+You are free to:

+- **Share** — copy and redistribute the material in any medium or format
+- **Adapt** — remix, transform, and build upon the material for any purpose, even commercially.

+Under the following terms:

+- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+For more details, please refer to the [official license text](https://creativecommons.org/licenses/by/4.0/legalcode).